 After the Recovery Act Stimulus Bill of 2009 included Tax Credits for HVAC equipment, we saw a need in the area for a new line of Furnaces and Air Conditioners.
 After serious consideration, Riesen PHI was proud to select Tempstar to add to our family of products that we represent.
 Tempstar furnaces are made by ICP Corporation in Indianapolis in the same plant where Carrier furnaces are built.
 Their product offering is very complete going from apartment/rental type equipment all the way to the high-tech T9MVX, variable speed, two-stage furnaces.
 This new venture took off like wildfire and greatly contributed to a very successful 2009 and a huge 2010.
 Our customers are appreciative of the good value and quiet operation of the Tempstar equipment.
 We are proud to be the area’s only Tempstar Elite Dealer.
 Tempstar Elite Dealers must meet our stringent requirements to earn this designation.

-We now have Marie Keller managing the office and scheduling, along with Technicians: Gregg Muhlenkamp, Andy Weisman, Mike Kaup, David Weitzel, Amos Clifford and Gabe Herman in the field.
+We now have Marie Keller managing the office and scheduling, along with Technicians: Gregg Muhlenkamp, Andy Weisman, Mike Kaup, David Weitzel, Amos Clifford and Derek Young in the field.

 ~ One of the keys to our family business success has been a strong community involvement in local charities, and causes, concerning our area youth and the underpriveleged.